blue-blues/blue_coder/.bluesaicoderrules/workflows/extension-release.md

 					easily.
 				</li>
 				<li>
-					<b>/newrule command:</b> New slash command to have cline write your .clinerules for you based on your
+					<b>/newrule command:</b> New slash command to have bluesaicoder write your .bluesaicoderrules for you based on your
 					workflow.
 				</li>
 				<li>